IBPA/MutationDB/3_ML/README.md

 ### Run prediction
 1. Define a culture condition by fill in the ./out_data/CultureCondition.csv file.
 Available values for each attribute defining a culture condition can be found in this <a href=http://mutationdb.com/CultureCondition> website</a>

 2. run the script ./run_prediction.sh.
-The prediction result is stored in /out_pred/pred_average.csv
+The prediction result is stored in /out_pred/pred_average.csv.
+(The code can not be run on windows)

 ### Folder structure
 1. Folders related to ANN: